PREVIEW: THE GOUGE

 My heart was pounding.
 I was fearing the worst of what I would find behind that door.
 Who was in there?
 Was Sloan in there too?
 If so, what was going on?

 I could feel that anger—the one that I’d done so well to keep at bay for the past twenty-two years—it was boiling up inside of me.
 My fists were clenched tightly.
 So tightly, it almost hurt.
 There was hardly a doubt in my mind that my face was turning beet-red with rage.
 The ideas going through my mind at that moment were torment.
-I tried to remind myself to not jump to conclusions, but there was something gnawing at me.
+I tried to remind myself not to jump to conclusions, but there was something gnawing at me.
 It was those text messages—they kept beating at my mind’s door, wanting me to analyze them.

 Not now!